Common Sense Media Review

 What's the Story?

 SING is the story of ambitious theater-owning koala Buster Moon (voiced by Matthew McConaughey), who needs a hit show to save his beloved theater from foreclosure.
 Buster has the bright idea to host a singing competition at the theater, but, due to a printing error, the reward on the promotional flyer changes from $1,000 (which he didn't even really have) to $100,000.
-Once news of the big payoff spreads, local contestants vie for the top spot, including under appreciated pig mama Rosita (Reese Witherspoon); Johnny (Taron Egerton), the son of gorilla crime boss Big Daddy (Peter Serafinowicz); punk-rocker porcupine Ash (Scarlett Johansson); and shy elephant Meena (Tori Kelly), who has the pipes but not the confidence.
+Once news of the big payoff spreads, local contestants vie for the top spot, including underappreciated pig mama Rosita (Reese Witherspoon); Johnny (Taron Egerton), the son of gorilla crime boss Big Daddy (Peter Serafinowicz); punk-rocker porcupine Ash (Scarlett Johansson); and shy elephant Meena (Tori Kelly), who has the pipes but not the confidence.
 Then there's arrogant crooner mouse Mike (Seth MacFarlane), who's so sure he'll win that he spends and gambles, making him (and consequently the theater) a target for angry Russian bear mobsters.

 Is It Any Good?

 The music is what makes Sing worth the price of admission, because, story- and theme-wise, there are a few missteps that keep it from greatness.
 Like, say, the depiction of Rosita's home life.
 She does everything for her 25 piglets, and her burnt-out husband (Nick Offerman) barely registers her.
 He's so checked out that he doesn't notice when she sets up a Rube-Goldberg contraption to keep the household working when she can't secure a babysitter to participate in the contest.
 And then there's poor Johnny, who desperately wants his criminal father's approval.
 A child wanting a parent to see them shine is wonderful, but did they have to make the father in question a bank robber?
-But if what you want is a bubbly diversion you''l find yourself singing along to after the credits roll, then Sing hits the spot.
+But if what you want is a bubbly diversion you'll find yourself singing along to after the credits roll, then Sing hits the spot.
 Just don't think about it too hard.

 Talk to Your Kids About ...